Integrated urban water management in Medellín: Institutional framework

 its transferred profits to the municipality currently represent ~1/3 of the latter annual budget.
 EPM management and directors are independent of any political influence.
 In addition, EPM’s corporate governance model made of formal and informal mechanisms and its Corporate Social Responsibility Policy have become important drivers for the growth and sustainability of the company.

-Empresas Varias de Medellín is a municipal company which develops the solid waste services.
+is a municipal company which develops the solid waste services.
 ESP has two fundamental pillars: 1) The strengthening of the local recycling networks; and 2) informal education that addresses how/whom is generating waste.

 Areas Metropolitana develops and licenses environment and water resource management of Metropolitan Area of Medellin.